 When will my shipment arrive?

+However, movers can usually provide you with an expected delivery date so you can make any necessary arrangements.
 This date may fall within a two-week window, so specific guarantees should not be expected.

 Do you require a deposit?